 - Show customized error message for Screen Flow

-- Send an email alert containing error message to a group of people
+- Send an email alert containing an error message to a group of people

 12. Exception handling in flow using Platform Events